Stabler Arena

-Stabler Arena is a 6,200-seat multi-purpose arena in Bethlehem, Pennsylvania in the Lehigh Valley region of the state.
+Stabler Arena is a 6,200-seat multi-purpose arena in Bethlehem, Pennsylvania, in the Lehigh Valley region of the state.
 Owned and operated by Lehigh University, it is located on the school's Goodman Campus.

-Stabler Arena is named for Donald B. Stabler, a 1930 Lehigh graduate, founder of Stabler Companies Inc., and a member of the university's Board of Trustees for over 30 years.
-He and his wife, Dorothy, were the primary donors for the facility.
+Stabler Arena is named after Donald B. Stabler, a 1930 Lehigh graduate, founder of Stabler Companies Inc., and a member of the university's Board of Trustees for over 30 years.
+He and his wife, Dorothy, were the primary donors who funded the arena’s construction.

 The arena officially opened with Lehigh's Commencement Exercises on May 29, 1979, replacing Taylor Gymnasium, which had hosted Lehigh athletics since 1914.
 Its first public event was Holiday on Ice in November later that same year.

 Athletics

 Stabler Arena is home to the Lehigh University Mountain Hawks basketball teams, who play in the NCAA Division I Patriot League.
 Stabler was also home to two indoor football teams, the Lehigh Valley Outlawz and the Lehigh Valley Steelhawks and the Pennsylvania ValleyDawgs basketball team.

 Stabler also has hosted ABC's Wide World of Sports and the U.S. Women's gymnastics finals.